 Your risk of bowel cancer is increased if you have a first degree relative diagnosed with bowel cancer.
 A first degree relative is a parent, brother or sister, son or daughter.

 The risk is increased further if you have more than one relative diagnosed with bowel cancer.
 Or you have a first degree relative diagnosed at a young age, for example, under the age of 45 years old.

-Talk to your GP if you think you have a strong family history of bowel cancer.
-They might refer you to a genetics clinic appropriate.
+Talk to your GP if you think you have a family history of bowel cancer.
+They might refer you to a genetics clinic if appropriate.
 A geneticist carries out a detailed assessment and can confirm whether people need screening or genetic testing.

 There are some rare inherited conditions or syndromes associated with certain gene changes.
 Family members have an increased risk of bowel cancer if they inherit these gene changes.

 Familial adenomatous polyposis (FAP) is one of these conditions.
 FAP is responsible for less than 1 in 100 cases (less than 1%) of all bowel cancers.
 If left untreated, all individuals with this syndrome will almost certainly develop bowel cancer by their 40s.